EPA Safer Choice Considers Certification Program For Cleaning Service Providers

 The U.S. Environmental Protection Agency’s (EPA) Safer Choice Program recently announced it is considering implementing a certification program for cleaning service providers that use Safer Choice and Design for the Environment (DfE) certified products for cleaning and related activities.

 An EPA representative made the announcement at the Safer Choice Summit conducted in the Washington, D.C., area.
-Safer Choice is a voluntary program operated by the EPA that helps household consumers and institutional purchasers identify cleaning and related products with a preferred environmental, safety, and health profile, and likewise for disinfectants under EPA’s DfE label.
+Furthermore, Safer Choice is a voluntary program operated by the EPA that helps household consumers and institutional purchasers identify cleaning and related products with a preferred environmental, safety, and health profile, and likewise for disinfectants under EPA’s DfE label.

 One of the main drivers behind EPA’s consideration of a certification program for cleaning service providers is the potential for such a program to advance U.S. President Joe Biden’s administration’s social and environmental justice goals.

-As noted by David Widawsky, EPA Office of Chemical Safety and Pollution Prevention division director, “A Safer Choice certification program for cleaning service providers has the potential to increase the use of safer and more environmentally benign cleaning products, thereby benefitting individual cleaning workers who are typically exposed to multiple harmful chemicals with adverse health impacts.”
+As noted by David Widawsky, EPA Office of Chemical Safety and Pollution Prevention division director, “A Safer Choice certification program for cleaning service providers has the potential to increase the use of safer and more environmentally benign cleaning products, thereby benefiting individual cleaning workers who are typically exposed to multiple harmful chemicals with adverse health impacts.”

-- In addition, ISSA observed that other benefits are likely to flow to cleaning service provider organizations from such a certification program, including:
+Additionally, ISSA observed that other benefits are likely to flow to cleaning service provider organizations from such a certification program, including:

 - Market differentiation for cleaning service providers looking to tap into the growing demand for green cleaning products and services;